 10. Invest in an identity theft protection service

 Losing your wallet and sensitive financial information can be unsettling.
 Even after you’ve contacted banks and credit companies, placed credit freezes, and taken steps to help mitigate damage, you’re still at risk for identity theft.
-Fraudsters and thieves can use your information or your Social Security number to steal your identity.
 So consider an identity theft protection plan.

 Identity theft protection services monitor websites for signs of your personal information like your Social Security number, bank account numbers, driver’s license number, and more.
-Identity theft protection services usually scan various websites and platforms, including the dark web, social media sites, and loan applications, just to name a few.
+They usually scan various websites and platforms, including the dark web, social media sites, and loan applications, just to name a few.
 They can also monitor your credit and alert you to any changes.
 An identity theft protection service can help remedy the situation if your information is compromised.

-We also like Norton LifeLock, a well-rounded identity theft protection solution.
+- Norton LifeLock: A well-rounded identity theft protection solution.
 It offers extensive ID theft protection features, up to $3 million in identity theft insurance, and superb customer service with 24/7 live chat support.

 Can I put a tracking device in my wallet?